sncmedikonduru/AI-Powered-Restaurant-Review-Summarization-Dish-Recommendation-System/README.md

-# Intelligent Restaurant Recommendation Q&A System using RAG
+# AI-Powered Chatbot for Restaurant Recommendations Using RAG

 ## Problem Statement